 target heart rate range.
 You'll also notice that as you get more in shape, you can

-perform some tasks at a lower heart rate, or run even farther or faster at the same
+do some tasks at a lower heart rate, or run even farther or faster at the same heart

-Too many beginners push too hard.
+Too often, though, beginners can push too hard.
 They think exercise has to hurt and

-they'll work

-out at a pace that's impossible to keep up.
-A monitor enables them to set limits so
+they'll work out at a pace that's impossible to keep up.
+A monitor helps them set

 a fitness program.
-Your health care provider also can help you determine what target
+Your provider also can help you determine what target heart range

 Run up your pulse